-Representatives of the three relevant Aboriginal organisations were invited to participate in the surveys and to provide comments on the significance of any Aboriginal heritage places discovered during the surveys.
-During the registration process the three relevant Aboriginal organisations have also had the opportunity to provide comments on the Aboriginal significance of these places and their management.
-The Interim Namadgi Advisory Board has also been consulted about the proposal in accordance with the Namadgi National Park Management Agreement.
+Representatives of the three relevant Aboriginal organisations were invited to participate in the Gungahlin district surveys to view any Aboriginal places discovered or relocated during the survey and to provide comments on their significance.
+Consultation about the sites in Belconnen District is ongoing as part of the wider planning process for Gungahlin Drive.
+During the registration process the Aboriginal organisations have also the opportunity to provide comments on the Aboriginal significance of these places and their management.

-Copies of the draft register entry have also been circulated to other stakeholders, including the land owners/managers of the affected areas and parties that originally reported the sites.
+Copies of the draft register entry have also been circulated to other stakeholders, including the land owners/managers of the affected areas, development proponents and parties that originally reported the sites.